 - a small bunch of parsley

-Heat the pan well and add about 1 tablespoon of the olive oil.
+- Heat 1 tablespoon of the olive oil in an ovenproof pan.
 Coat the fish pieces with flour, shake off the excess and fry the fish in the pan, about 2 minutes on each side.

-In the meantime, halve the onions and slice the halves very thinly.
+- In the meantime, halve the onions and slice the halves thinly.

-In a small bowl whisk together the water, tomato paste and sweet white wine (and the sugar if you are using dry white wine).
-Add the mixture to the pan together with the bay leaf, peppercorns, lemon juice and salt to taste.
+- In a small bowl whisk together the water, tomato paste, and sweet white wine (and the sugar if you are using dry white wine).
+Add the mixture to the pan together with the chopped garlic, bay leaf, peppercorns, lemon juice, and salt to taste.
+Mix well.